zhuoyu/SLICEmyPDF/README.md

  Note 1: Double check your Python runtime, and ensure the architectures match.
 A 32-bit Python runtime can not load a 64-bit dynamic library.

- Note 2: During the installation you have to check Install development headers and libraries for C and C++ to make Wand able to link to it.
+ Note 2: During the installation you have to check "Install development headers and libraries for C and C++" to make Wand able to link to it.

  Note 3: After the installation, you have to set MAGICK_HOME environment variable to the path of ImageMagick (e.g. C:\Program Files\ImageMagick-7.1.0-Q16-HDRI).